top of page

 choir & circus

-BelCantoMusicae has been presenting classical a cappella music to the public for over 30 years.
+BelCantoMusicae has been performing classical a cappella music for over 30 years.
 At the center of the program is Miserere Mei, Deus by Gregorio Allegri — a well-known Renaissance piece for double choir that has been passed down through generations.
-This version features a solo quartet with a 16-year-old soprano, highlighting the connection between tradition and the next generation of performers.
+This version features a solo quartet with a 16-year-old soprano.

 The aerial element is created and performed by Alma Charlotte, a young artist working in the field of contemporary circus.
 Her choreography is inspired by the title of the piece ("Have mercy on me") and by a quote from American writer Glennon Doyle Melton about personal transformation: